Income Taxes

 Balance as of December 31, 2024$15,679

 The Company files income tax returns as prescribed by the tax laws of the jurisdictions in which it operates.
 In the normal course of business, the Company is subject to examination by federal and state jurisdictions, where applicable.
-Since the Company is in a loss carryforward position, the Company is generally subject to examination by the U.S. federal, state and local income tax authorities for all tax years in which a loss carryforward is available.
-The Company did not have any international operations as of December 31, 2024.
-An examination by the Internal Revenue Service (“IRS”) for the period ended December 31, 2018 related to its R&D tax credits concluded in December 31, 2022 and resulted in a reduction to the Company’s deferred tax assets.
+Since the Company is in a loss carryforward position, the Company is generally subject to examination by the U.S. federal, state, and local income tax authorities for all tax years in which an NOL carryforward is available.
+There is a 2023 IRS audit in process.

 About Income Taxes Disclosures